 Most of the requests that I receive are from indie authors who have found my website and are seeking help to get their children’s book ready for self-publishing.
 The most common phrase is: “I’ve written a children’s story.
 I am new to all this.
 What do I do next?”

-I thought it would be helpful if I put all the information that I give to clients in one place, in this blog post.
+I thought it would be helpful if I put all the information that I give to clients here, in one place.

 Proofread or proof-edit?